 Volatility is here to stay, and so is dynamic contract pricing.
 18 months into our journey with Guaranteed Primary, we’re seeing how it can improve service, reduce costs, and eliminate a lot of frustration for our customers.
 Here’s what I’ve learned, and where we’re headed next.

-Contract pricing in freight has always been a significant challenge for the industry because neither party, the shipper or the carrier/broker, is financially obligated to deliver on what was agreed to at the time of the contract.
+a significant challenge for the freight industry has always been having contract pricing tool for freight RFPs because neither party, the shipper or the carrier/broker, is financially obligated to deliver on what was agreed to at the time of the contract.
 This lack of obligation occurs because shippers can’t perfectly predict the number of loads they will need to move when, and carriers and brokers can’t predict truck and labor prices.
 COVID provided a perfect example of this challenge.

 When COVID first hit, truck rates were highly volatile as consumers stockpiled goods and different states and sectors of the economy turned off and on again.
 Then, rates increased rapidly for over a year, causing many of these annually contracted truck rates to become outdated.
 Some of these contracts began to unravel – shippers needed more capacity in different places than they had forecast and trucking carriers and brokers either struggled to find capacity at the contracted rates or opportunistically went after the then-current higher rates.
 Having seen this pattern in other boom and bust freight cycles, Convoy created a new type of contract pricing program to handle volatility without compromising service.